coreinfrastructure/best-practices-badge/doc/implementation.md

 ## Analysis

-We intend to use Brakeman,
-a static analysis security scanner for Ruby on Rails.
-This lets us fulfill the "static source code analysis" criterion.

-We are using the OWASP ZAP web application scanner to find potential vulnerabilities before full release.
+We intend to use the OWASP ZAP web application scanner to find potential vulnerabilities before full release.
 This lets us fulfill the "dynamic analysis" criterion.

-## Other things

-We are considering the use of RSpec, Cucumber, and FactoryGirl.

 # See also